kexo1/Godot-Multiplayer-Project/README.md

 ---

-## Notes
+> [!NOTE]
-This is a personal testing project to learn multiplayer in Godot.
+> This is a personal testing project to learn multiplayer in Godot.
-The game is minimal but has a fully working networked 1v1 system ready for expansion.
+> The game is minimal but has a fully working networked 1v1 system ready for expansion.